ThevenonT/groupomania/backend/README.md

 a database named 'mysql' must be present in the server at the first start of the application ("this database is used by the application to create a database named 'groupomania'") Once the connection to mySql is established, the server is operational.

+# .env
+a file named .env_default is present and contains a model of the environment variables necessary for operation